aridoza/foundational-java/Concurrency/concurrency1.md

 ### Code-Along: Race Conditions

-Let's set up two threads, which each changes the value of a shared variable, and then inspects the variable to see if it's the value as set.
+Let's set up two threads, which each changes the value of a shared variable and then inspects the variable to see if it's the value as set:

 <!-- code in com.generalassembly.concurrency.RaceCondition -->
 ```java